-By Johannes Sundlo — People AI Evangelist.
+By Johannes Sundlo — AI & Future of Work Advisor.
 I help leaders and HR teams turn AI into adoption that sticks, through keynotes, workshops and change programs.

 Good AI output in HR comes down to good prompts.
 The difference between a generic answer and a genuinely useful one is context, constraints, and an example of what “good” looks like.
 Here are practical prompt patterns HR teams actually use — copy them, swap in your details, and save the ones that work.